kennylevinsen/wldash/README.md

 ## Notable missing features:

 - Scaling of any kind - all sizes are currently hardcoded in pixels
-- Configurability
-- Cleanup and reorganization
-- Proper line editor for the launcher

 ## How to discuss